Contemporary Myanmar and the World (1962-2018)

 2 May 2008

-On 2 May 2008, more than 100,000 men, women and children lost their lives as Cyclone Nargis devastaed the Irrawaddy delta.
+On 2 May 2008, more than 125,000 men, women and children lost their lives as Cyclone Nargis devastaed the Irrawaddy delta.
 It should always be remembered as one of the most tragic events in Myanmar history.
+The combination of government restrictions (primarily the first two weeks) and Western sanctions meant survivors received only a tiny fraction of the help they needed and deserved.
 Many of the poorest families that were affected have still not recovered.
-But I believe as well that the immediate aftermath of Nargis set in motion certain dynamics that led directly to the positive changes of 2011-2.
-Nargis should also serve as a wake-up...
+But the immediate aftermath of...